 Directed by Anthony Mann

 The most prestigious of the pictures is Paramount’s 1955 Strategic Air Command, an expensive VistaVision epic that received prime Pentagon assistance — we see dazzling looks at the flight lines of Texas, Colorado and Florida air bases swarming with new and experimental jet bombers.
-Aviation fans flipped out at authentic flying scenes for these shining silver jets that can only be described as glamour photography, always backed by fleecy clouds and dramatic sunsets.
-It’s a shame that this Cold War aviation pinup movie has waited so long to be released in such a beautiful edition — the airmen who experienced this era began passing away twenty-five years ago.
+Aviation fans flipped out at the authentic flying scenes — the footage of these shining silver jets can only be described as glamour photography, always backed by fleecy clouds and dramatic sunsets.
+It’s a shame that this Cold War aviation pinup movie has waited so long to be released in such an attractive edition — the airmen who experienced this era began passing away twenty-five years ago.

-The title institution is usually referred to as SAC; it’s the bombing wing of the Air Force that directly counters Soviet aggression by promising to respond with nukes should a war break out.
+The title institution is usually referred to as SAC.
+The bombing wing of the Air Force directly countered Soviet aggression by promising to respond with nukes should a war break out.
 It grew out of the WW2 ‘scientific’ bombing research overseen by General Curtis LeMay, which annihilated civilians in more than one German city just to gather data for more efficient bombing elsewhere.
 A LeMay counterpart complete with cigar is in the film, played by actor Frank Lovejoy, a fixture in several ’50s anti-Commie pictures.
 Star James Stewart didn’t have to be convinced to play the role of a baseball star forced back into the pilot’s seat.
 Stewart might even have originated the project, as he was a Full ‘bird’ Colonel in the U.S. Air Force Reserve.
-The movie is about a celebrity baseball star who experiences a career interruption when the reserves call him up.
+The Stewart character is a celebrity baseball star who experiences a career interruption when the reserves call him up.
 It’s partly biographical in the sense that Stewart was a celebrity actor who continued to play a major role in the Air Force.

 With all that SAC cooperation the movie is quite a wonder.
-One speech explains that all this expensive ‘nuke delivery hardware’ is all planned to prevent war by scaring the enemy with overwhelming force.
+One speech explains that all this expensive ‘nuke delivery hardware’ will prevent war by scaring the enemy with overwhelming force.
 The theory is debatable, but evidence points to it having worked.
 As far as the military is concerned, we have been in a technical state of war ever since the Iron Curtain dropped.

 Revisionist critics have had a field day with the film’s domestic drama.
 The cheerful home life portrayed is more or less a complete whitewash of the experience of Air Force wives.
 June Allyson’s picture perfect missus is three kinds of supportive, and whenever she gets testy or makes negative comments, she’s proved wrong.
 The structure is a shameless reprise of The Glenn Miller Story.
 America’s favorite bandleader is back from the dead, but fighting for Uncle Sam instead of playing music.